joshhsoj1902/linuxgsm-docker/README.md

 ## Examples

-In the examples folder there a sample setups for many game servers.
+In the examples folder there are sample setups for many game servers.
 Each compose file has a status section that describes the current state of that server.
 If I know the server is in a working state it'll say it there.
+There are many popular games that I don't own so can't properly test, if you are able to confirm that a server is working please let me know and I'll update the status section.

 There will also be links to find what config options exist for that server and some details on save files.

 ## Configuration

-All configuration is done via envrionment variables.
+All configuration is done via environment variables.
 All servers will reference a config file in the main linuxGSM project.
 For css that file is [here](https://github.com/GameServerManagers/LinuxGSM/blob/master/lgsm/config-default/config-lgsm/cssserver/_default.cfg).
-All settings in those `_default.cfg` can be set by prepending `LGSM_` onto the name of the config, everything should be captilized.
+All settings in those `_default.cfg` can be set by prepending `LGSM_` onto the name of the config, everything should be capitalized.

-For example, if you wanted to set the css "gslt" value the enviroment variable it would look like:
+For example, if you wanted to set the css "gslt" value the environment variable it would look like:

 ```yaml
     environment: